JCamyre/DockerExpress/README.md

 `docker run -it -p 4001:3000 frontend`

-Finally, run in the server folder:
+Finally, run in the root directory:

 `docker-compose up --build`